-Ancient Sea Monster Discovered in Hull of King’s Ship
+The Ancient Sea Monster Discovered in The Hull of King’s Ship

 During the summer solstice of 1495 AD, the royal flagship Gribshunden of the Danish King Hans, also known as King John of Denmark, sank when sailing from Copenhagen to Kalmar, Sweden, where it was to meet Sten Sture the Elder as part of Hans’s claim to the Swedish throne.
 The shipwreck was discovered by sport divers in the 1970s, but unaware of its significance they didn't alert archaeologists until 2000.
 The Gribshunden shipwreck, from the late medieval period, came to media attention when archaeologists salvaged a fabulously well-preserved wooden figurehead of a dragon-like monster from the stern and brought it to the surface, probably the only one left in the world from a 15 th century ship.

-Buried in silt in the ancient hull of the ship, archaeologists have now discovered a barrel containing the skeleton of what appears to be an ancient sea monster measuring two meters (6.56 feet) long.
-Having applied DNA analysis to the sea monster’s remains, researchers at Lund University in Sweden have announced that the remains come from an Atlantic sturgeon.
+Then, in August 2020, archaeologists made another sensational discovery.
+Buried in silt in the ancient hull of the ship, archaeologists found a barrel containing the skeleton of an ancient sea monster measuring two meters (6.56 feet) long.
+Having applied DNA analysis to the sea monster’s remains, researchers at Lund University in Sweden announced that the remains came from an Atlantic sturgeon.
 It appears that King Hans was aiming to demonstrate both power and grandeur to Sten Sture by presenting the giant fish, but the Gribshunden caught fire and sank, taking with it the monster’s skeleton which has remained on the bed of the Baltic Sea for over five hundred years.

 The 120,000-Million-Year-Old Legacy About To Go Extinct